yoavain/video-cross-correlation/README.md

 # video-cross-correlation
-Calculate video cross-correlation using its audio
+Calculate delay between 2 video files using cross-correlation calculation of their audio